ryanorsinger/swift_summer_camp/README.md

-Why are we here?
+WEEK ONE
+Day 1 Monday
+Morning Session:
+Objectives:
+    - Introductions
+    - Break the ice (a couple of times)
+    - Set ground rules and expectations
+    - Setup dev environment
+    - Start intro exercises in XCode playground

+Welcome & Introductions
+    Name, school, why here, interesting facts

+Additional Icebreaker = Brain teaser (with a lead-in at the end)
+    - Imaginee that you want to introduce yourself to every other individual in the classroom.
+    - What is the total sum of all the 1:1 introductions for every human in the room?
+    - Give them time to figure it out.
+Invite students to reason about it aloud and together.
+    - Answer is N^2... but why is this useful?

+This is the power of a network.
+The power of distributed computing and the value of the internet itself is also a square of the number of users/computers.
+- You are all now part of eachother's personal network.
+Even after this summer camp is over, you will still be part of eachother's network.

+Ground Rules
+    - Be respectful of eachother.
+    - No "isms".
+        - No sexism,no racism, no any-isms!
+        - All of us, together, we will not tolorate intolorance.
+We are prejudiced against prejudice.
+        - Creating a safe environment is the responsibility of every individual in the group.
+    - Potential icebreaker
+        - Get each student to stand up, state their name, and make a pledge to the group that they won't abide any isms.
+        - "My name is ____.
+I pledge that I will not accept or promote predjudice in any way."
+            (or something similar)
+    - Have an attitude, a persistently positive one!

+Attitude:
+- Attitude and emotions are contageous!
+Aah-choo!
+- "Easy" learning is not always the most durable and dependable.
+- Often, "difficult" learning where progress feels slowest and confusion the highest is the time when the most connections are being made.
+- We're all in this together.
+- Know the power of "yet".
+Whenever you hear someone say something like "My function isn't working" or "I don't understand this", jump in and say "YET!" with a big huge smile!

 What you will DO:
 - Build 3 games in the Swift language using XCode and SpriteKit.
+Tetris, Space Invaders, and Flappy Bird.
 - Learn and apply programming fundamentals that relate to all programming languages.
 - Develop your working familiarity with the Swift language, XCode IDE, iOS SDK, and SpriteKit

 Expect and be ready to:
 - Learn lots of new words and their definitions.
 Programming, like all disciplines, has its own language.
+And language affords its users the power of precision.
+- Ask lots of questions!
+- Research lots of questions!
 - Collaborate!
 Work with your fellow classmates, help your classmates, and seek assistance from those who already understand something that you don't yet.
 - Make tons of mistakes.
 Mistakes are a golden path to learning things in a very solid and durable way.
 - See and experience lots of error messages.

 How to get the most value from the class:
-- Ask specific questions
+- Get to know your classmates
 - Have fun!
+- Ask specific questions.
+"My code is broken" is not a question.
+It's a statement.
+Also, that's like going to a mechanic's camp and saying "my car is broken".
 - Write a lot of code
 - Read a lot of code
-- Make mistakes
-- Ask questions

 Core Competencies in Software Development:
 - Reading and writing
 - Attention to detail
 - Spotting differences
-- Planning and debugging
+- Planning and debugging - break big problems into smaller problems

 What does it take to be a coder?
 - Read code
 - Write code

-Attitude:
-- Attitude and emotions are contageous!
-Aah-choo!
-- "Easy" learning is not always the most durable and dependable.
-- We're all in this together.
-- The power of "yet".
+Another Icebreaker = Poll the student body for familiarity with programming concepts and experience

 Let's get started:

 Setup is simple.
+Let's make sure you get these things done.
     Update Mac OS X to Yosimite
     Install/Update XCode 6

-80/20 rule
+80/20 rule = Pareto
-What's the 20% of Swift that you'll use all the time?
+What's the 20% of Swift that you'll use almost all the time?